ac812/mcb-python/docs/pandas1.md

   name: python3
 ---

-# Pandas
+# Data manipulation with Pandas

 ## What is Pandas?
 No, it is not the plural of panda the bear!
 Pandas is a Python package designed for data manipulation and analysis.
-Its name is derived from "**pan**el **da**ta" (not the bear!) and is also from "Python data analysis" [^ McKinney].
+Its name is derived from "**pan**el **da**ta" (not the bear!) and is also from "Python data analysis" [^McKinney].
 It is especially popular for its data structures that help process tabular data in a fast and efficient way.

 ## Importing Pandas